 top of page

-I thought I was taking my fears to God, but something was missing because I felt more anxious AFTER praying.
-Recently, I learned some things about that changed that frustrating pattern.
+I thought I was taking my fears to God, but something was missing—because I often felt more anxious after praying.
+Several years ago, I learned how to change that frustrating pattern.

 Gethsemane by Jorge Cocco